asnov/TONWallet/README.md

 We also thought about the convenience of users - when importing a seed wallet, the phrase can be inserted completely, or if some of the words have already been entered, you can fill in the missing words from the clipboard.
 You can copy the wallet number to the clipboard from Main page.

-We're all about security - that's why we've made it so that no one can copy your Sidphrase: neither via screenshot nor via screen recording - it's impossible to do that.
+We're all about security - that's why we've made it so that no one can copy your SeedPhrase: neither via screenshot nor via screen recording - it's impossible to do that.

 Multilanguage - currently English, Russian and Spanish are supported.

 ### Our shortcomings:
 at the moment of application, not all features have been completed.

 ## How to Install and Run the Project
 Open the following link: https://github.com/asnov/TONWallet/blob/main/app/release/app-release.apk from the mobile device.